DeanPDX/DeanPDX.github.io/_posts/2022-07-14-thoughts-on-flutter-as-an-angular-developer.md

 It would be easier to manage if the closing characters were the same.
 But since you are using arrays `[]` mixed with single-item constructors `()`, things get tricky (as you can see in the image above).
 My advice here is: aggressively constrain the scope of your widgets before they become unwieldy.
 Widgets are cheap.
 Make many of them, and use stateless where possible.

-[Dartpad](https://dartpad.dev/) is great and exactly what you'd expect from a modern framework/toolkit.
-It's nice (though expected these days) that you can run all of the examples in your browser.
-Go developers will [feel right at home](https://go.dev/tour/welcome/1).

 ## Ecosystem
 My strategy for learning a new framework/language is: I am a hands-on learner initially then I go back and more carefully read the docs after getting my hands dirty a bit.
 If this sounds like you, after you get your development environment working, head [straight to samples](https://flutter.github.io/samples/#).
 You can find an example for most of what you will want to do in a mobile app.

+[Dartpad](https://dartpad.dev/) is great and exactly what you'd expect from a modern framework/toolkit.
+It's nice (though expected these days) that you can run all of the examples in your browser.
+Go developers will [feel right at home](https://go.dev/tour/welcome/1).

 As you might imagine from a Google project, [the material design widgets](https://docs.flutter.dev/development/ui/widgets/material) are nice.
 The [Cupertino (iOS-style) widgets](https://docs.flutter.dev/development/ui/widgets/cupertino) are also quite capable.
+Barring the occasional headache, the UI catalog is full-featured and ready for production.

 I like the concept of [Flutter Favorites](https://docs.flutter.dev/development/packages-and-plugins/favorites): to identify packages that the Flutter Ecosystem Committee has deemed you should first consider when building your app.
 How much they actually vet the packages, I don't know.
 I tried using [package_info_plus](https://pub.dev/packages/package_info_plus) (a Flutter Favorite) and for the life of me couldn't get it working using the package manager.
 I checked the folder where it was downloaded and there were no `.dart` files so when I tried importing them it wouldn't work.
 I had to clone the source directly.